sudheerj/reactjs-interview-questions/README.md

      4. Is there value to you in being able to restore this state to a given point in time (ie, time travel debugging)?
      5. Do you want to cache the data (ie, use what's in state if it's already there instead of re-requesting it)?

+220. ### What is the purpose of registerServiceWorker in React?

+     React creates a service worker for you without any configuration by default.
+The service worker is a web API that helps you cache your assets and other files so that when the user is offline or on slow network, he/she can still see results on the screen, as such, it helps you build a better user experience, that's what you should know about service worker's for now.
+It's all about adding offline capabilities to your site.

+     ```jsx
+        import React from 'react';
+        import ReactDOM from 'react-dom';
+        import App from './App';
+        import registerServiceWorker from './registerServiceWorker';

+        ReactDOM.render(<App />, document.getElementById('root'));
+        registerServiceWorker();
+     ```